Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Numerical Results and Discussion

 \subsubsection{Instantaneous Changes in PMD}

 In the next set of results, we take the first step towards adapting to changes in PMD.
 Until this point, the learned models were trained and tested on data collected from the same realization of PMD, i.e., the channel under test was the same as the channel under training.
 While we continue to assume the channel to be stationary, we now consider that the current PMD realization of the channel may be different from when the data was collected for initial offline training.
 For this, we collect data from 8 different PMD realizations and train the model with only the data from the first realization using the offline training routine discussed in the Section~\ref{s:training}.
 Our goal is to transfer knowledge from this trained base model such that the model can be used for other PMD realizations.
-Previously, B\"utler \textit{et al.} \cite{ldbp-pmd} attempted the same exercise but observed that re-training the base model took longer than training the network ``from scratch".
-As opposed to \cite{ldbp-pmd}, we restrict the re-training to only the PMD compensation parameters as per the proposed adaptive scheme discussed in Section~\ref{s:adatationscheme}.
+As per the proposed transfer learning based adaptive scheme discussed in Section \ref{s:adatationscheme}, we now restrict the re-training to only the PMD compensation parameters.

 Fig.~\ref{fig:8pmd_mse} shows the convergence of mean squared error (MSE) for initial training followed by re-training for the 7 remaining PMD realizations for the DCRNN-PMD model.
 It can be observed that while initial training is performed for $10^3$ epochs, the MSE converges to within $1\%$ of the minimum value in only $50$ re-training epochs on average, representing a $95\%$ reduction in required training time.
 More importantly, this result proves our conjecture for the proposed transfer learning solution that the model can be adapted by only re-training the parameters associated with PMD compensation.